 DuPage County Alternative Dispute Resolution Lawyers

 Alternative dispute resolution (ADR) can be a good option for divorcing couples who are able to resolve their issues amicably.
 ADR allows couples to forego the traditional divorce litigation process, which can be long, costly, and emotionally draining.
 Spouses who choose alternatives to litigation agree to work together to come to a reasonable settlement that will hopefully satisfy both sides.
-If you are facing a divorce and considering options to settle the proceeding outside the courtroom, it is important to speak with an experienced family law attorney.
+If you are facing a divorce and are considering options to settle the proceedings outside the courtroom, it is important to speak with an experienced family law attorney.

-For over 35 years, the award-winning attorneys at Mevorah Law Offices LLC have helped clients develop creative and practical solutions for all types of divorce and family law issues in Illinois.
+For over 40 years, the award-winning attorneys at Mevorah & Giglio Law Offices have helped clients develop creative and practical solutions for all types of divorce and family law issues in Illinois.
 We have been highly recognized by our peers not only for our experience, but for our unwavering commitment to protecting the interests of our clients.
-Our attorneys understand the emotional and financial toll a divorce can take on families, and for those who prefer to avoid a protracted court battle, we thoroughly explain your options for alternative dispute resolution and provide skilled guidance on the best type of ADR to fit your needs.
+Our attorneys understand the emotional and financial toll a divorce can take on families, and for those who prefer to avoid a protracted court battle, we will thoroughly explain your options for alternative dispute resolution and provide skilled guidance on the best type of ADR to fit your needs.

 Alternative Dispute Resolution in Illinois